SteSurra/Model-based-software-design/README.md

 # <H1> Level-indicator </H1>

-This is the model-based software design course project of the year 2020/2021.
+This is the model-based software design course project of the year 2020/2021, developed using MATLAB version 2020b.

 The goal of this project is to implement a level indicator, which is composed of the following elements:
 1. Ultrasonic Ranging Sensor